 They don’t provide quality whatsoever or any training for that matter.
 You are left on your own with less money in your pocket.

-On top of that, there is usually a high pressure upsell, that will provide an even better way to make more money.
-People will find themselves wanting to believe it, and it will fall for the upsell.
+On top of that, there is usually a high-pressure upsell, that will provide an even better way to make more money.
+People will find themselves wanting to believe it, and it will fall for the upsell as well.

-Bottom line is, if someone promises you that you can make fast and easy money online, it’s a scam.
+Bottom line is, if someone promises you that you can make fast and easy money online, it’s a scam or it’s at least a low-quality product and the only ones earning money with it are the creator(s) of the product/system.

 Are you tired of all those scams online?
 Are you looking for a legitimate opportunity?